effekt-lang/effekt/examples/casestudies/inference.effekt.md

 ## Slice Sampling

+The following function is implementing a form of slice sampling — a Markov Chain Monte Carlo (MCMC) algorithm often used in probabilistic programming for sampling from a distribution.
+This algorithm iteratively samples from a distribution and adjusts weights or probabilities to ensure that the samples align with the target distribution.

 ```
 def sliceSamplingAlgo[R]() { program: () => R / weight } = {
   val (result, prob) = handleSample { handleWeight { program() }}